 - Hard taco shells (premade or homemade)

 You also need to remove the cold fillings before warming your tortillas.

-Step 1: Set the oven at 350 degrees F and wait until it is healed completely.
+Step 1: Set the oven to 350 degrees F and wait until it is heated completely.

 Step 2: Preparing your taco shells.
 You can put them onto the baking sheet and fold them in halves to put the fillings later.

 Because the hard tortillas will stiffen up quickly, you need “shape-holders,” like taco racks, to keep their forms.
 If you don’t have taco racks, you can roll an aluminum foil and insert it between the tortillas folded into the taco shape.